Moon Angkor Wat

 A group of young monks, their robes a luminous orange, cross the causeway.
 A stone’s throw away, rice paddies and golden temple roofs of Angkor shimmer in the morning sun.
 Monkeys swing from the trees and elephants stand in the shade nearby, waiting for passengers.

 This is the trip of a lifetime.
-It will leave you with a new sense of wonder — and some great stories to share.
-Expert traveler Tom Vater tells you everything youneed to know to make this trip possible in Moon Angkor Wat: Including Siem Reap & Phnom Penh:
+It will leave you with a new sense of wonder – and some great stories to share.
+Expert traveler Tom Vater tells you everything you need to know to make this trip possible in this full-color edition of Moon Angkor Wat: Including Siem Reap & Phnom Penh:

 - How to get there, how long it will take, and where to stop along the way – including information on the cities of Siem Riep, Battambang, and Phnom Penh as well as excursions to remote temples